jdlamstein/tennispredictor/README.md

 To predict on your trained classifiers, run

-    python main.classifier.py --csv "/path/to/your/data/directory/atp_database.csv"
+    python main/classifier.py --csv "/path/to/your/data/directory/atp_database.csv" --rootdir "/path/to/your/data/directory" --timestring "timestring_of_your_trained_classifier" --classifier_name "AdaBoost"
-        --rootdir "/path/to/your/data/directory"
-        --timestring "timestring of your trained classifier"
-        --classifier_name "Name of your classifier"

 ## Deploy on New Data
 To predict on new matches, run